 Not in the mood for a steak?
 There are many other inexpensive options.
 Grab a delicious footlong hot dog inside Casino Royale for just $1.99.
 If that doesn’t strike your fancy either, certainly one of these options will:

 Enjoying your trip to Las Vegas doesn’t have to be expensive.
-There are many great activities and places to eat on the Las Vegas Strip that are inexpensive.
+We hope us showing you How to Experience the Las Vegas Strip to the Fullest on a Tight Budget has provided many great activities and places to eat on the Las Vegas Strip that are inexpensive.
 Enjoy your vacation!